XRPLF/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 All changes in issued currency balances are reflected in [RippleState objects](ripplestate.html), which represent [trust lines](trust-lines-and-issuing.html).
 An increase to one party's balance on a trust line is considered to decrease the counterparty's balance by equal amount; in the metadata, this is only recorded as a single change to the shared `Balance` for the RippleState object.
 Whether this change is recorded as an "increase" or "decrease" depends on which account has the numerically higher address.

 A single payment may go across a long [path](paths.html) consisting of several trust lines and order books.
 The process of changing the balances on several trust lines to connect parties indirectly is called [rippling](rippling.html).
 Depending on the `issuer` specified in the transaction's `Amount` field, it is also possible that the amount delivered may be split between several trust lines (`RippleState` accounts) connected to the destination account.

+**Tip:** The order that modified objects are presented in the metadata does not necessarily match the order those objects were visited while processing a payment.
+To better understand payment execution, it may help to reorder `AffectedNodes` members to reconstruct the paths the funds took through the ledger.

 Cross-currency payments consume [Offers](offer.html) in part or entirely to change between currencies with different currency codes and issuers.
 If a transaction shows `DeletedNode` objects for `Offer` types, that can indicate an Offer that was fully consumed, or an Offer that was found to be [expired or unfunded](offers.html#lifecycle-of-an-offer) at the time of processing.
 If a transaction shows a `ModifiedNode` of type `Offer`, that indicates an Offer that was partially consumed.